 Peer-to-peer review can feel awkward and sometimes ineffective.
 But, constructive criticism is important in business.
 Quality feedback helps people improve and therefore, helps the company improve.

-Learn how to effectively give and receive criticism, and build your empathy, your ability to communicate and listen, and your respect from team members.
+Learn how to effectively give and receive criticism, build your empathy, and improve your ability to communicate and listen.

-And supervisors: these tips are great at employee review time as well!
+These tips are also great for supervisors to use at performance review time as well!

 Before you even say a word to your coworker, identify the goals of your conversation.
 What are you hoping to get out of this?
 It will help you stay focused.

 The feedback sandwich is essentially the method of sandwiching criticism in between compliments to soften the possible negative reaction to the critique.
 It gives your coworker the false sense that what they’re doing is ok.

 If you’re giving them two compliments while trying to give constructive feedback, they’re likely only to hear the good and think there’s nothing to change.
 It can also lead to a false sense of progress which can, in turn, frustrate you and your coworker.

 3. Do It Early but Don’t Catch Them Off Guard

 If you notice a problem with a peer, don’t wait to address it.
 Give your coworker an opportunity to fix the issue as soon as they can.
 The earlier you catch it, the easier it will be to fix.
 Solving the problem early on will save time and energy on both sides.
 But, at the same time, don’t catch them off guard.